xmanlucian/RouterOS/README.md

 Simplify your RouterOS CHR installation with this quick and reliable script.
 Get started now and enjoy the power of automated deployment!
 """

-# Write the content to README.md
-with open("README.md", "w") as readme_file:
-    readme_file.write(readme_content)

-"README.md file has been successfully created with the updated content."